UConn and Butler gave us such a regrettable basketball game that it’s a shock it didn’t involve a Big Ten team.

 To think, I missed Kirstie Alley plopping on her “Dancing With The Stars’’ partner for that?

-that pathetic NCAA title game:
+But here’s the real problem with that pathetic NCAA title game:

 The marginal-to-lousy college talent -- air quotes around talent, not even worth real quote marks -- is that it will breed lousy NBA play.